Hemant Ishwaran

 varPro

 Model-independent variable selection using rule-based variable priority for regression, classification and survival.
-Github R package.
+R package (CRAN) Github (beta builds)

 Permutation importance is widely used in variable selection for methods like random forests.
 It measures a variable's importance by permuting data and observing changes in prediction error but can introduce bias due to artificial permutations.
 Variable Priority (VarPro), a tree rule-based method, avoids this by comparing estimates from a rule's region to its release region, where variable constraints are removed.
 By relying solely on observed data, VarPro provides a robust, flexible alternative that consistently filters noise variables and mitigates permutation-based biases. [pdf]